Hitask/replicate/README.md

 - Easy to configure, and set your settings using this library.
 - **Files API** support for uploading, listing, getting, and deleting files on Replicate.
 - **Training API** support for creating, monitoring, and managing model training jobs.
+- **Account API** support for retrieving authenticated user or organization information.
 - Comprehensive error handling with specific exception types.

 # Full Documentation